Tutorial: llmChat Back End

 and return here to resume the server setup once you have your web framework set up.

-Testing llmchat API and SSE error handling
+Testing /llmchat and SSE error handling

 As usual, you can test your llmchat API using either graphical tool such as Postman or CLI tool such as curl.
 In Postman, point your POST request to https://YOUR_SERVER_IP/llmchat, provide the Body > raw JSON content as shown in the example.
 The same example using curl:

-laptop$ curl -X POST -H "Content-Type: application/json" -H "Accept: event/stream" -d '{ "appID": "edu.umich.reactive.postman.llmChat", "model": "tinyllama", "messages": [ { "role": "user", "content": "I live in Ann Arbor" } ], "stream": true }' https://YOUR_SERVER_IP/llmchat
+laptop$ curl -X POST -H "Content-Type: application/json" -H "Accept: event/stream" -d '{ "appID": "edu.umich.reactive.postman.llmChat", "model": "tinyllama", "messages": [ { "role": "user", "content": "Where is Tokyo?" } ], "stream": true }' -kL https://YOUR_SERVER_IP/llmchat

 Testing SSE error handling

-With your frontend set up to communicate with your so modified backend at YOUR_SERVER_IP, not mada.eecs.umich.edu, submit a prompt to Ollama.
+With your front end set up to communicate with your so modified back end at YOUR_SERVER_IP, not mada.eecs.umich.edu, submit a prompt to Ollama.
 The SQL operation to insert the assitant’s completion/reply should now fail and an SSE error event, along with its data line, should be generated and sent to your front end.
-On the frontend, two things should happen:
+On the front end, two things should happen:

 1. an alert dialog box pops up with the error message, and